WWE 2K15: PlayStation 3 and Xbox 360 exclusive modes

-Who Got NXT
+Who Got NXT?

-Replacing MyCareer on PlayStation 3 and Xbox 360 is a mode called "Who Got NXT?" which is a story mode focusing on up-and-comers from NXT: Adrian Neville, Bo Dallas, Corey Graves, Rusev and Sami Zayn, the 5 playable NXT Superstars in the game.
+Replacing MyCareer on PlayStation 3 and Xbox 360 is a mode called "Who Got NXT?" which is a story mode focusing on up-and-comers from NXT: Adrian Neville, Bo Dallas, Corey Graves, Rusev, and Sami Zayn, the 5 playable NXT Superstars in the game.
 The NXT ArRival arena was also exclusive to the PS3/360 version of the game.

 Proving Ground

-Designed to be the spiritual successor to "Defeat The Streak" from WWE 2K14, Proving Ground pits players against John Cena, the top guy in WWE.
+Designed to be the spiritual successor to "Defeat The Streak" from WWE 2K14, Proving Ground pits players against John Cena, the top guy in WWE, in the Raw arena.
 This mode is only unlockable after completing the "Who Got NXT?" mode.
 The player will choose one of the 5 playable NXT Superstars to face Cena in a one-on-one match with a 30-minute time limit.
 Defeating Cena with all 5 NXT stars will unlock the entire roster (including created Superstars) to play the mode with.

 Creative Suite

-Several features that were present in previous games like: Story Designer, Create-A-Finisher and Custom Soundtracks were removed from the PlayStation 3 and Xbox 360 versions for unknown reasons nor are they present on next gen consoles though Create-A-Diva, Paint Tool, Create-A-Championship & Create-An-Arena are still available on last gen.
+Several features that were present in previous games, such as Story Designer, Create-A-Finisher, and Custom Soundtracks were removed from the game for unknown reasons.
+Create-A-Diva, Paint Tool, Create-A-Championship & Create-An-Arena remained available.

-"Create-A-Superstar" has returned with only 25 available slots for the Xbox One, PlayStation 4 versions while the PC version has 50 slots when the player updates the game on Steam.
+"Create-A-Superstar" returned with only 25 available slots for the Xbox One, PlayStation 4 versions while the PC version has 50 slots when the player updates the game on Steam.
 Superstar Heads has been reworked to allow all in-game wrestlers to be fully editable for the first time since WWE Raw 2, creating or editing a superstar takes up a slot.
 The paint tool has been removed on Xbox One, PlayStation 4 and PC and replaced with a new feature called "Superstar Studio" that allows players to import custom logos and fully edit or change a superstar attire.